FrancescaFerrero/FYS3150/README.md

 Project 2 folder contains codes for Project 2 assignement, written by Group 1.
 Project 3 folder contains codes for Project 3 assignement, written by Group 1.
 Project 4 folder contains codes for Project 4 assignement, written by Group 1.
+Project 5 folder contains codes for Project 4 assignement, written by Group 1.